Iandonmorgan/nutshell-landon/README.md

-# The Pernicious Paydays Nutshell Dashboard
+# Nutshell Dashboard - the Landon version
 ​
 ## Setup: Follow these steps exactly
 ​